joshuar/go-hass-anything/README.md

 After this, there should be no devices (from Go Hass Anything) and associated entities in Home Assistant.
 If you want to re-add them, execute the run command again.

+## 🤝 Compatibility

+Currently, only Linux is supported.
+Though the code is designed to be extensible to other operating systems.
+See [the development docs](docs/development/README.md) for details on how to extend for other operating systems.

 ## 🧑‍🤝‍🧑 Contributing